instructor-ai/instructor/docs/openai_schema.md

 This library is moreso a list of examples and a helper class so I'll keep the example as just structured extraction.

-## Where does the prompts go?
+!!! note "Where does the prompt go?"
     Instead of defining your prompts in the messages the prompts you would usually use are now defined as part of the dostring of your class and the field descriptions.
 This is nice since it allows you to colocate the schema with the class you use to represent the structure.

 ## Structured Extraction